soajs/soajs/envVariable.md

 # REGISTRY:
 =============

-# The path from the root level to where is the registry profiles folder
+# The path from the root level to where the profile file is
-SOAJS_REGDIR  = .../node_modules/soajs/
+SOAJS_PROFILE  = /opt/soajs/profiles/single.js

 # The environment to load
 SOAJS_ENV     = "dev"